 Early afternoon the next day, with great stealth, I sneaked a thick bedspread from the house, taking the long way around; meanwhile, Sheila, carrying several bottles of pop, sauntered to the end of our cul-de-sac and into the woods.
-We met just inside the perimeter of the forest, the last house on the dead end street still visible from where we stood.
+We met just inside the perimeter of the forest, the last house on the dead-end street still visible from where we stood.
 She smelled of soap and perfume; I’m sure she could smell my father’s aftershave also.
-We walked an indistinct trail, her ahead of me.
+We walked, single file, down a narrow and indistinct trail, her ahead of me.
 It was a typical Kentucky summer’s day, hot and dry.
 As we walked, the distance between us negated us speaking to one another.

 All during this time, we never let on to anyone that we were seeing one another.
 Whenever in public, as on our street, we seemingly ignored one another.
 Exactly from whom we were hiding, I don’t know.
 As far as her mother was concerned, as long as Sheila was safe and didn’t get into any trouble, I really think she could have cared less.
 After all, what could a woman with five children, all from different fathers, say to her daughter anyway?
 But, that’s unfair; she was a nice lady.
 My own mother had other things about which to worry—like the prospect of my father never returning and being left alone to raise four children.
-I’m sure our friends, all of who were sure we had fallen from the face of the earth, couldn’t have cared one way or the other what we were doing.
-Nevertheless, this secrecy about our relationship added to the thrill of it all; we just had the feeling that we were hiding something from someone.
-We could sense a sea change in one another, the both of us having a newfound love for life previously unknown to either of us.
+I’m sure our friends, all of who were sure we had fallen from the face of the earth, couldn’t have cared one way or the other about what we were doing.
+Nevertheless, this secrecy, the forbidden-fruit aspect of it all, as if were were hiding something from someone, added to the thrill of our relationship.

 For me, there was also that macho thing.
-Not only did I now smoke cigarettes, not only had I now tasted liquor, I had now had had sex and was no longer a virgin—something none of my friends could claim, although they’d try.
+Not only did I now smoke cigarettes, not only had I now tasted liquor, but I had now also had had sex and I was no longer a virgin—something none of my friends could claim, although they’d try.
 Yep, I was a real man.
-Today, of course, this all sounds so ridiculous that I’m embarrassed to admit to ever having thought this way, even to myself.
+Today, of course, this all sounds so ridiculous that I’m ashamed to admit, even to myself, to ever having thought this way.